 Baby #3: Bath time is whenever #3 fails the smell test – unless it’s too late in the day, then tomorrow will always do.
 If the weather’s hot, running through the backyard sprinkler in the nick will do just fine. #3 had a swim today?
 Job done.

 Baby #1: Only the best will do for our little miracle.
 OshKosh B’gosh and Ralph Lauren are the order of the day.
-All outfits must be matching, gender specific and spotlessly clean – multiple changes of clothes for all outings take care of this.
+All outfits must be matching and spotlessly clean – multiple changes of clothes for all outings take care of this.

-Dr Tania Nishimura is a senior GP at Doctors of South Melbourne and a mother of three.
+Dr Tania Nishimura is a local GP at Doctors of South Melbourne.
+She’s not currently seeing new patients.